Overview

 The class diagram below shows how the classes are related to each other.

-The three versioned classes use the same logic for versioning, so only VersionedInventory
+The three versioned classes use the same logic for versioning, so only VersionedInventory will be mentioned in

 subsequent examples and diagrams.